 If everything fails… edit!

-These are good advice, but I admit that it’s not always possible to take pictures with absolutely no one around.
+I admit it, it’s not always possible to take pictures with absolutely no one around.

 If it’s just a couple of people in the background – and if your style of photography is not professional – you can always remove the intruders from your photo using software like Photoshop or the app Touch Retouch.

-It’s like a magic trick… if the focus of the photo is in one side, you won’t pay attention to the background.
-That way you’ll never know that I stamped 2 people that appeared in the background in the original photo.
+It’s like a magic trick… if the focus of the photo is on the subject, you won’t pay attention to the background.
+That way no one will never know that you stamped 2 people from the background in the original photo.